Liz Ngonzi – Building a professional platform with SlideShare Pro

 Here, SlideShare power user Liz Ngonzi, an international educator, speaker and entrepreneur, talks with Kendra Mayfield about why she decided to upgrade to a SlideShare Pro account and how SlideShare has helped her build her personal brand on the Web.

-Tell us about yourself, and how you’ve used social media so far?
+Tell us about yourself, and how you’ve used social media

 I was born in Uganda and moved to the United States when I was four years old.
 My mother was a diplomat, so I traveled internationally a great deal while growing up.
 I spent 13 years at the United Nations International School – an indelible experience that shaped my unique worldview that I bring to my projects.